HugoPersson01/POWER-CABLE/README.md

 # Power Cable: Weightles training equpment
 We are five students pursuing a degree in Medical Engineering at KTH in Stockholm, Sweden, currently in our third year of study.

-+ This product was part of a course we have called "Tehcology and Health, Project Course" where we get to invent/improve a product.
++ This product is part of a course we have called "Tehcology and Health, Project Course" where we get to invent/improve a product.

 ## About the product: